 - 103. Composition and Rhetoric.
 (3-0).
 Credit 3.
-Composition of short papers; sentence structure, paragraph development and paper organization.
+Composition of short papers, with emphasis on sentence structure, paragraph development and paper organization.
 Analysis of expository prose. - 104.
 Composition and Rhetoric.
 (3-0).
 Credit 3.
 Continuation of Engl.
-103. More complex methods of paper development; investigative papers; readings in prose.
+103. More complex methods of paper development; investigative papers.
+Readings in prose.
 Prerequisite: Engl.
 103 or advanced standing. - 203.
-Introduction of Literature.
+Introduction to Literature.
 (3-0).
 Credit 3.
 Reading of literature: plays, stories, novels and poems, chiefly modern; practice in literary analysis and interpretation.
 Prerequisite: Completion of freshman writing requirement. - 212.
 Shakespeare.
 (3-0).
 Credit 3.
 Major plays of Shakespeare with lectures on his art, his language and his cultural environment.
 Prerequisite: Completion of freshman writing requirement. - 301.
 Technical Writing.
 (3-0).
 Credit 3.
 Advanced writing in technical, scientific and business fields; reports, proposals and other papers; correspondence.
-Prerequisite: Junior classification in major or approval of instructor. - 335.
+Prerequisite: Engl.
+104; junior classification in the major department or approval of instructor. - 335.
 Literature of the Sea.
 (3-0).
 Credit 3.
 Significance of the sea in fictional and factual accounts, such as novels, short stories, poems, and narratives of sailors and seafaring life.
-Prerequisite: Completion of freshman writing requirement. - 412.
-Shakespeare.
-(3-0).
-Credit 3.
-Analysis of plays, texts, language, dramatic theory; Shakespearean criticism and scholarship.
-Prerequisite: Completion of student's sophomore program in English. - 485.
+Prerequisite: Completion of freshman writing requirement. - 485.
 Problems.
 Credit 1 to 3.
 Readings for specific needs of major or minor in English.
 Prerequisite: Approval of department head. - 489.
 Special Topics in...
 Credit 1 to 4.
 Selected topics in an identified area of English language and literature.
 May be repeated for credit.
 Prerequisite: Approval of instructor.